Here’s the cheapest gas in Kingfisher Saturday - NewsBreak

 (KINGFISHER, OK) Gas prices vary across in the Kingfisher area, but if you’re willing to head for the cheapest station, you could be saving up to $0.30 per gallon.

-Casey's at 102 S Main St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.79 per gallon Wednesday.
-By comparison, the most expensive gallon was at Phillips 66 at 701 N Main St, where a gallon of regular was selling for $3.09.
+On Saturday the cheapest gallon of unleaded regular in the area was at Casey's at 102 S Main St. Regular there was listed at $2.79 per gallon Wednesday, compared to $3.09 at Phillips 66 at 701 N Main St, which GasBuddy clocked as the most expensive station in the area.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 05:30 PM, Tuesday, the average price was $2.98 per gallon for regular.
+It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
+As of 05:30 PM, Tuesday, the average price of a gallon of regular in the area $2.99.

 |Regular